darthwalsh/FireSocket/README.md

 #### Database Schema

-Each game is composed of messages from server to client, and v/v.
+Each game is composed of string or object messages from server to client, and v/v.

 Each firebase client listens for `child_added` on their message queue.